pierrick-marie/docker-templates/web-dev/readme.md

 You can edit that files.
 Don't forget to re-build the image after.

-_start-up.sh_ is a script executed at start up of the container.
+`start-up.sh` is the script executed at start up of the container.
 It runs apache and change right access for `/dev/dri/card0`.
 This is necessary to execute Electron.
+_I strongly recommend to not edit this file and let the script be executed at start up of the container !_